hl7au/au-fhir-core/input/pagecontent/aucdi.md

+[Australian Core Data for Interoperability (AUCDI)](https://sparked.csiro.au/index.php/sparked-products-resources/australian-core-data-for-interoperability/aucdi-release-1/)  and the AU Core FHIR Implementation Guide complement each other assisting in common understanding of clinical data concepts when implemented in systems and exchanged between systems.

-[Australian Core Data for Interoperability (AUCDI)](https://sparked.csiro.au/index.php/sparked-products-resources/australian-core-data-for-interoperability/aucdi-release-1/) is the product of a national clinician focussed requirements gathering project operating as part of the [Sparked AU FHIR Accelerator](https://sparked.csiro.au/).
-The AUCDI outputs form a set of data requirements to be considered and referred to as part of the development and definition of AU Core.
+AUCDI is the product of a national clinician focussed requirements gathering project operating as part of the [Sparked AU FHIR Accelerator](https://sparked.csiro.au/).
+Content in AUDI material can be used as the basis of requirements for clinical system implementation including information capture, storage and exchange aspects.
+It defines **AUCDI Data Groups** made up of **AUCDI Data Elements** and references appropriate clinical terminology concepts which address the definition of suitable, coherent and reusable information building blocks for clinical data.
+These guidelines support safe and meaningful information content to ensure common understanding of clinical data between care providers.

-The primary intent of the AUCDI is to design and govern a collection of coherent, reusable building blocks known as ‘data groups’.
-These data groups specify “what” the clinical requirements of the clinical information that should be included for data entry, data use, and sharing of information supporting healthcare delivery.
-However, it does not specify “how” the data is exchanged; this is the role fulfilled by the FHIR standard.
-AUCDI is not required to be implemented as a whole single product.
-Parts can be implemented as required for specific use cases.

-AUCDI Release 1 (R1) is focused on an agreement of “the core of the core” common data elements; minimum data required to support standardised clinical information capture at the point of care as well as enable the safe and meaningful exchange of information to other care providers.

-AU Core is intended to provide an implementable standard for FHIR based interfaces for provider and patient information systems in Australia​ providing:
-- an exchange standard for AUCDI (the underpinning clinical data model)
-- Data model and RESTful API interactions that set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information​
-- be built on top of for standards development for specific use cases
+The AU Core FHIR Implementation guide is a technical specification that addresses constraints and obligations on data representation for exchange.
+AU Core enables system data to be mapped to FHIR format in an agreed way and define capability requirements to manage data via FHIR RESTful API interactions.
+AU Core is intended to enable system data to be commonly exchanged by an agreed FHIR representation, and supports testing and validation to ensure technical consistency.

+When systems implement AUCDI concepts AU Core interprets how that data can be exchanged, noting:
-With AUCDI defining clinical data requirements and FHIR AU Core providing detailed FHIR-based profiles for meeting clinical data requirements and administrative data requirements, an interpretation of AUCDI is necessary which is undertaken through the community.
+* FHIR-based profiles for AU Core are an interpretation of AUCDI concepts and made implementable through the Technical Design Group community.

-Updates to AU Core depend upon community input and we encourage our audience to submit questions and feedback to AU Core specifications by clicking on the Propose a change link in the footer of every page.
-In addition, we encourage requesting any necessary clarifications to AUCDI through the AUCDI process that helps inform future updates to FHIR AU Core.
+* At any stage AU Core may not cover all aspects of the defined AUCDI data concepts, especially when AUCDI data concepts are not supported in existing systems.
+* AU Core may include exchange for concepts that are commonly implemented in systems and not included in AUCDI.
+* AU Core includes information not included in AUCDI but is required to make implementable as FHIR for exchange.

 ### AUCDI mappings into AU Core

-The table below shows the relationship between the AUCDI Data Groups and Elements and AU Core profiles.<br/>
+The table below shows the relationship between data defined in the AUCDI Data Groups and Elements and expected usage in AU Core profiles.<br/>
 Column attribute descriptions are as follows:
 - **AUCDI Data Group**: The name of the AUCDI data group.
 - **AUCDI Data Element**: The name of the AUCDI data element within an AUCDI data group.